ayosuva/JavaSeleniumClocksoftware/README.md

 -> CI/CD configurable

-Import the project in eclipse as Maven project
+Import the project in eclipse/IntelliJ

 To run using IDE, Right-click on Runner class and select Run as JUnit